developerrajthakur22/developerrajthakur22/README.md

 ## Hey there!

-I'm a former Systems Engineer with 10 months of experience in production support, focused on delivering high-quality results.
-During my previous role, I managed tickets and worked with AS400 servers, utilizing SQL databases to update data effectively.
+I'm currently a SDE Intern at Masai School, with expertise in Spring, Spring Boot, Hibernate, and React.
+With 10 months of prior experience at Cognizant, I honed my skills in production support, particularly with AS400 servers.

-Currently, I am actively learning Java Backend Development and seeking opportunities in this field.
-I am passionate about software development and continuously expanding my skills.
-With my dedication and expertise, I'm confident in making a positive contribution to any team.

-Professionally, I am building a strong foundation in Java, SQL, Hibernate, and JavaScript.
-I am committed to delivering high-quality code and creating seamless user experiences.
-I stay updated with emerging technologies to incorporate them into my work.
+My passion lies in staying abreast of the latest technologies, ensuring clean code practices, and crafting seamless user experiences.
+Open to connecting for collaboration or employment opportunities.
+Let's discuss how we can create exceptional software solutions!

 Feel free to connect with me on LinkedIn to discuss potential collaborations or employment opportunities.